-Over 50,000 electrical fires are reported each and every year, accounting for 500 deaths, 1,400 injuries, and over $1 billion in property damage.
-For this reason, learning how to put out an electrical fire should be a priority when it comes to your home.
+Did you know, over 50,000 electrical fires are reported each and every year, accounting for 500 deaths, 1,400 injuries, and over $1 billion in property damage?

-In this post, we’ll be breaking down the causes of electrical fires, how to prevent them, and how to put one out quickly and safely should you ever run into one.
+In this post, we’ll break down the causes of electrical fires, how to prevent them, and how to put out an electrical fire using the right methods.